 You can also add diced chorizo or bacon.
 Just fry them first until crispy and add them to the batter.

 Or how about making them cheesy?
 Add some diced cheddar, feta or goats cheese.
+Or top them with grated cheese when serving.

 Can you substitute the spring onion in these fritters?